 This commitment is directed in three directions: towards the shareholders themselves, owners of the assets; towards central and territorial institutions, competent on the different aspects of conservation; towards public opinion, interested in protecting and enhancing the country's cultural heritage.

 Youtube: Italian Historic Houses Association

-The General Confederation of Italian Agriculture is the organization of representation and protection of the Italian agricultural enterprise.
-It recognizes in the agricultural entrepreneur the protagonist of the production and pursues the economic, technological and social development of agriculture and agricultural enterprises.
+The General Confederation of Italian Agriculture is the representative and protection organization of the Italian agricultural enterprise.
+It recognizes the agricultural entrepreneur as the protagonist of production and pursues the economic, technological and social development of agriculture and agricultural enterprises.

-The presence of Confagricoltura in the national territory is realized, in a capillary way, through the regional Federations (it is present in all the Regions), the provincial Unions (in all the provinces) the area offices and the municipal delegations (besides 2.200 offices), as well as through the category Federations (which include the regional and provincial trade unions) and the product Federations (which frame the corresponding regional and provincial product sections).
-The headquarters is in Rome, in the historic Palazzo Della Valle.
+The presence of Confagricoltura in the national territory is realized, in a capillary way, through the regional federations (it is present in all the regions), the provincial unions (in all the provinces), the area offices and the municipal delegations (over 2.200 offices), as well through the trade federations (which include the regional and provincial trade unions) and the product federations (which frame the corresponding regional and provincial product sections).
+The headquarters are in Rome, in the historic Palazzo Della Valle.
 It is also present in Brussels, with its own representative office, and in other European Union countries.